 When making Traeger brisket, here are a few things you should keep in mind:

-- Trimming the extra fat of the brisket is crucial for its ideal cooking.
+- Trimming the extra fat off the beef brisket is crucial for ideal cooking.
 Trim the fat so that about 1/4th of it remains on the brisket.
 This fat will add flavor to the brisket and aid in cooking.

 - The fattier the meat cut is, the juicier the final product will be.
 Skimping on fat isn’t the best idea for super tender, delicious brisket.